+Anticipated Production Aquifer Test

+Volume, or Anticipated Target Requirements

+Storage Volume

-Anticipated Production Volume, or Anticipated Target Storage Volume Aquifer Test Requirements Tier 1 >2,000,000 to 12,000,000 gallons per year Abbreviated pump test and report Tier 2 >12,000,000 to 200,000,000 gallons per year Hydrogeologic report and may require installation of new observation wells if existing wells are not available or adequate for monitoring.
+Tier 1 >2,000,000 to 12,000,000 Abbreviated pump test and

+gallons per year report

+Tier 2 >12,000,000 to 200,000,000 gallons per year Hydrogeologic report and may require installation of new observation wells if existing wells are not available or adequate for monitoring.
 For ASR projects, additional water quality monitoring may be required in lieu of installing observation wells.

-Tier 3 >200,000,000 gallons per Will require an aquifer test F year work plan and monitoring well 0 network plan.
-Will require installation of one or more new r observation wells.
+Tier 3 >200,000,000 gallons per Will require an aquifer test

+b.
+F year work plan and monitoring well

+υ.
+0 network plan.
+Will require

+Ü installation of one or more new

+r observation wells.